What is irritable bowel syndrome (IBS)?

 - Anemia: Low red blood cell count may suggest bleeding in the gastrointestinal tract, which may be a sign of a more serious underlying condition.

-It is important to note that these alarm signs and symptoms do not necessarily mean that an individual has a more serious underlying condition, but rather that additional testing or evaluation may be necessary.
+These alarm signs and symptoms do not necessarily mean that an individual has a more serious underlying condition, but rather that additional testing or evaluation may be necessary.

 What causes IBS?